harikrishkk/shopping-cart/README.md

 - We splitted the whole app into routes
 - Now app looks good, but open the network tab and switch back and forth.
 - We get to see the requests being sent on each route change.

+- We added a COntext, wrapped them in a common component
+- We hide the buttons and links if the user is not authorized